kubernetes/website/content/en/docs/tasks/access-application-cluster/connecting-frontend-backend.md

 Similar to the backend, the frontend has a Deployment and a Service.
-An important difference to notice between the backend and frontend services, is that the configuration for the frontend Service has `type: LoadBalancer`, which means that the Service uses the default load balancer of your cloud provider and will be available outside the cluster.
+An important difference to notice between the backend and frontend services, is that the configuration for the frontend Service has `type: LoadBalancer`, which means that the Service uses a load balancer provisioned by your cloud provider and will be accessible from outside the cluster.

 {{< codenew file="service/access/frontend-service.yaml" >}}